 - Hangxiety (Hangover Anxiety)

-- Alcohol hallucinosis — Hallucinations (seeing or feeling things that aren’t real) usually happen within about 12 to 24 hours after consuming your last drink, and they may last up to two days.
+- Alcohol hallucinosis — Hallucinations involve seeing or feeling things that aren’t real.
+They usually happen within about 12 to 24 hours after consuming your last drink.
+Hallucinations may last up to two days.

-- Seizures — Seizures can occur six to 48 hours after your last drink (peaking at 24 hours), and it’s common to have several seizures over several hours.
+- Seizures — Seizures can occur six to 48 hours after your last drink, peaking at 24 hours.
+It’s common to have several episodes over several hours.

-- Delirium tremens (DT) — Delirium tremens typically starts about two to three days after your last drink, but it could take more than a week in some cases.
-It is defined as dangerous shifts in your breathing, circulation, and temperature control.
+- Delirium tremens (DT) — DTS typically start about two to three days after your last drink.
+However, it could take more than a week in some cases.
+DTs are defined as dangerous shifts in your breathing, circulation, and temperature control.
 You might experience a racing heart, dramatically increased blood pressure, severe dehydration, and reduced blood flow to your brain.

-Professional help can assist your journey to stop drinking safely while managing withdrawal symptoms.
-Even if you successfully stop drinking altogether, some of the alcohol-related damage may be irreversible.
+Professional help can help you stop drinking safely while managing withdrawal symptoms.
+Even if you successfully stop drinking altogether, some alcohol-related damage may be irreversible.

 Alcohol changes three main chemical processes of the brain: gamma-aminobutyric acid (GABA), glutamate, and dopamine.
-While the brain can form new cells with healthy habits through a process called neurogenesis, some brain damage cannot be reversed.
+The brain can form new cells with healthy habits through neurogenesis.
+However, some brain damage can't be reversed.

-Likewise, while research has found that sustained sobriety, regular exercise, a healthy diet, and mental stimulation can all improve your health again, it may be a little too late for parts of your liver, pancreas, and heart.
+However, it may be too late for parts of your liver, pancreas, and heart.